 An active member of the lacrosse community, Megan has coached three Ohio National Teams as well as an Under Armor National Midwest team in 2016.

 Megan currently teaches Health & Physical Education at Olentangy Liberty Middle School.
-She lives in Sunbury with her Golden Doodle Albie, Golden Retriever Rosie and is an avid traveler.
+She lives in Delaware with her Golden Doodle Albie, Golden Retriever Rosie and is an avid traveler.

 Kaela Smith is a product of Columbus, Ohio and graduated from Bishop Hartley High School.
 She continued her academic and athletic education at the University of Mount Union and became a part of the programs inaugural team.
 Kaela helped lead Mount Union to three conference championships and three NCAA appearances.
 Kaela has a Bachelor's degree in Public Relations.

 After graduation, Kaela returned to Columbus and began coaching at Pickerington High School Central in 2017.
 Kaela coached at Bexley High School from 2018-2020.
 Kaela currently is the Assistant Coach for Capital University, where she has served since the Spring of 2021.
 She has coached travel lacrosse for multiple years and has assisted players in the recruiting process.

-Outside of lacrosse, Kaela is the Head of Sales for a local brewery.
+Outside of lacrosse, Kaela owns Yellow Couch Bakery.
 She loves to spend time with her family and enjoys experimenting in the kitchen.
 Kaela lives in Canal Winchester with her boyfriend Blake and dog Birdie.

 MEET OUR fOUNDERS